-Understanding the mechanisms of swimming motion of microorganisms and cells at low Reynolds number is the key to new technologies in biological and medical applications [1, 2, 3].
-Simultaneously with the study of motion of biological objects like bacteria and sperm cells [4], a new class of microscale devices appeared - artificial or humanmade microswimmers.
-Many of them are designed in a rather simple way, consisting of a number of interacting microscopic particles powered by external excitations, for instance following the framework of the three-beads swimmer [5, 6].
+Understanding the mechanisms of swimming motion of microorganisms and cells at low Reynolds number is the key to new technologies in biological and medical applications [1-3].
+Simultaneously with the study of motion of biological objects like bacteria and sperm cells [4], a new class of microscale devices appeared-artificial or human-made microswimmers.
+Many of them are designed in a rather simple way, consisting of a number of interacting microscopic particles powered by external excitations, for instance following the framework of the three-beads swimmer [5,6].
 Other examples of artificial microswimmers include magnetically active particles [7], Janus particles [8], particles enduring chemo- [9], visco- [10], gravi- [11] or thermo-taxis [12] or even swarms of microscopic particles mimicking the behaviour of biological organisms [13].

 A particular example of an artificial microswimmer capable of self-propelling at a gas/liquid interface is a magnetocapillary microswimmer.
 Here, several magnetic particles are placed onto an air/water interface.
-Their assembly is achieved via balancing attractive capillary and repulsive magnetic interactions [14].
-The motion is induced by applying periodically altered magnetic fields and it can self-propel in a linear [15] or a triangular configuration [16, 17] or perform fully controlled rotations at the interface [18] offering a number of potential applications.
-These include the transport of cargo particles or interfacial mixing [19].
+Their assembly is achieved via balancing attractive capillary and repulsive magnetic interactions when a static magnetic field is applied perpendicularly to the fluid interface.
+The motion is induced by applying periodically altered magnetic fields along the interface, and it can self-propel in a linear [14] or a triangular configuration [15] or perform fully controlled rotations at the interface [16] offering a number of potential applications.
+These include the transport of cargo particles or interfacial mixing [17].

-Although a number of theoretical studies are known for the triangular swimmer configuration [20, 21, 22], many of them disregard the presence of the interface or consider external forces only effectively.
+Although a number of theoretical studies are known for the triangular swimmer configuration [18-20], many of them disregard the presence of the interface or consider external forces only effectively.
 Here, we study numerically the rich dynamics of magnetocapillary swimmers by taking all relevant effects into account.
-In ref.
-[23] we thoroughly investigated the assembly and the motion of the magnetocapillary swimmer in the regime where the peak velocities of motion are centred at frequencies around the inverse viscous time of a single particle.
-This regime appears quite different from what is observed in the experiments [17, 19]: 1) we do not observe sizable in-plane rotations of the beads and of the swimmer, 2) the translational amplitudes of the bead motion are significantly smaller, 3) the simulated average velocity of the swimmer is lower than in the experiment.
+In Ref.
+[21], we thoroughly investigated the assembly and the motion of the magnetocapillary swimmer in the regime where the peak velocities of motion are centred at frequencies around the inverse viscous time of a single particle.
+This regime appears quite different from what is observed in the experiments [15]: (1) we do not observe sizable in-plane rotations of the beads and of the swimmer, (2) the translational amplitudes of the bead motion are significantly smaller, (3) the simulated average velocity of the swimmer is lower than in the experiment.
 Additionally, the particles detach from the interface and sink at low excitation frequencies, limiting our study to high-frequency regimes.